Looking for the best places to see the Northern Lights in the world?

 While it is on everyone’s travel bucket list, there is a small chance of catching these lights due to a couple of factors.

-Yellowknife in Canada is probably the best place to see the lights because, statistically, the area offers a 90 percent chance during winter (from mid-November to March).
+Yellowknife in Canada is probably the best place to see the northern lights because, statistically, the area offers a 90 percent chance during winter (from mid-November to March).

 Yellowknife is the capital and the only city in Canada’s Northwest Territories; sprawling on the north bank of Great Slave Lake, Yellowknife has long and cold winter with clear winter nights and zero light pollution.